enigmagtm/enigma/packages/orm/README.md

-# Enigma
+# Enigma ORM Library
-Enigma - Framework for node server applications with expressjs and knex, with command line tool
+Enigma - ORM framework for node server applications with expressjs and knex, with command line tool

 ## Documentation